 9. First Battle of Marne (September of 1914)

-In September of 1914, the First Battle of Marne was the end of German incursion into France and the beginning of the trench warfare so widely associated with World War One.
-German Field Marshal, Alfried Von Schlieffen devised a plan to conquer France by his armies invading it from Lille.
-Then army would turn west near the English Channel then south and cut off the French retreat.
-If the plan worked German armies would encircle the French Army from the north and capture Paris.
-But a French offensive in Lorraine caused the German’s to counter attack, and threw the French to a fortified barrier.
+In September of 1914, the First Battle of Marne marked the end of German incursion into France and the beginning of the trench warfare so widely associated with World War One.
+German Field Marshal Alfried Von Schlieffen devised a plan to conquer France by his armies invading it from Lille.
+The army would then turn west near the English Channel before turning south to cut off the French retreat.
+If the plan worked, German armies would encircle the French Army from the north and capture Paris.
+But a French offensive in Lorraine caused the Germans to counter-attack, and threw the French to a fortified barrier.
 The French defense strengthened and they sent their troops to reinforce the left flank.
-The German northern wing troops got weak after removal of 11 divisions to fight in Belgium and East Prussia.
+The German northern wing troops got weak after the removal of 11 divisions to fight in Belgium and East Prussia.

 Believed to be the biggest naval battle of the First World War, on the 31st of May and the 1st of June in 1916 the Battle of Jutland pitted the British against the German fleet with their so-called "dreadnought" battleships.
 It was a bloody battle that involved 250 ships and about 100,000 troops.
 The battle occurred in the North Sea, and German Admiral Reinhard Scheer planned to draw in both Admiral Sir David Beatty Battlecruiser Force, and Admiral Sir John Jellicoe’s Grand Fleet.
 Scheer’s plan was to destroy Beatty’s force before Jellicoe’s arrived.
 That was thwarted when the British were alerted by their code-breakers and they placed their forces early to sea, according to the Imperial War Museum’s records.
 Those first encounters between Beatty’s force and German high seas fleet caused losses of several ships.